RamSailopal/resolvconf/README.md

 **nameserver 1.1.1.1**

-Amend the files as neccesary.
+Amend the NOVPNDNS.conf file as neccesary for you local network DNS server.